ftctechnh/ftc_app/README.md

 synchronize with that as fast as we are able.

 To use the library, we recommend forking or cloning our repository and working off of the 'master' branch.
-While we do tag major milestones and 'release' them, we try to keep the master branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
+The Swerve Library repository *includes* the robot controller runtime repository from FTC HQ; you don't need both.
+While we do tag major milestones in the library and 'release' them, we try to keep the master branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
 Alternately, instead of forking or cloning, you can download a full copy of the source in .zip form from one of our releases.

 Documentation is available in the SwerveRoboticsLibrary/doc/javadoc directory.
 There are also several examples of using the library to be found in the usual 'opmodes' directory (alongside the examples provided in the core FTC SDK).

-At present, the library is distributed solely in source form.
-We realize that releasing only in source form can be cumbersome for integrating with a team's own code base, especially as new versions of the library are released.
-We're working on releasing in binary form (with full source provided as well to aid in debugging), but that's not yet available.

 We'd love to hear what you think about the library.
 Thanks!